 - You have income from earnings (for example, from a job, your own business, union strike benefits, certain long-term disability benefits).

-- You did not receive more than $3,450 in interest or dividends, or income from rentals, royalties or stock and other asset sales during 2017.
+- You did not receive more than $10,300 in investment income such as interest or dividends, or income from rentals, royalties or stock and other asset sales during 2022.

-- You are single or, if married, do not use the Married Filing Separate status.
+- You are single or, if married, do not use the Married Filing Separate status (there is an exception for 2021 for married couple filing separately).

 - You, your spouse and children, if applicable, all have Social Security numbers.

-- You and your spouse are not being considered as a child on someone else's tax return for purposes of the earned income credit.
+- You and your spouse are not considered as a qualifying child of someone else.

 - You are not excluding any income you earned in a foreign country on your return.